WDGY: History of 740 AM

 The original call sign for the station's construction permit was WAOZ, but the station was never on the air with those call letters.
-740 AM began broadcasting as WRPX, featuring a locally based MOR/adult contemporary format targeting the Hudson/St. Croix Valley area on December 14, 1983.
+740 AM began broadcasting as WRPX, featuring a locally-based MOR/adult contemporary format targeting the Hudson/St. Croix Valley area on December 14, 1983.

-After a brief shutdown in 1993 due to business failure and the sale of WRPX, the station picked up the vacated WMIN call sign, which had a long history in the market.
+After a brief shutdown in 1993 due to business failure and the sale of the station, the vacated WMIN call sign was acquired, which had a long history in the market.
 WMIN aired a pop music Spanish-language format as "La Nueva Ley" until November 14, 2005.
-It also aired sports talk at various times as well as leasing time to two groups that eventually purchased their own full-time frequencies: "Straight Talk Radio" (later on 950 KTNF) and "Relevant Radio" (later on 1330 WLOL).
+It also aired sports talk at various times as well as leasing time to two groups that eventually acquired their own full-time frequencies: "Straight Talk Radio" (later on 950 KTNF) and "Relevant Radio" (later on 1330 WLOL).

 In 2008, the station became WDGY after sister station 630 AM switched to Regional Mexican music, using the call letters WREY.

-The WMIN call sign was used from 1936 until 1972 by the predecessor to today's 1400 KMNV, and the call sign was also briefly used for a shared-time television station on channel 11.
+The WMIN call sign was used from 1936 until 1972 by the predecessor to today's 1400 KMNV and from 1972 to 1993 at 1010 and 1030; the call sign was also briefly used for a shared-time television station on channel 11 that was launched by the original WMIN Radio.

 In 2014, the station began broadcasting in HD.

 In May 2016, WDGY began simulcasting on FM translator W279DD 103.7 in Hudson, Wisconsin.
 In February 2017, WDGY added another FM translator, W221BS 92.1, broadcasting from an antenna atop Wells Fargo Place in Downtown St. Paul.

 On March 7, 2017, WDGY discontinued broadcasting in HD and began broadcasting in C-QUAM AM stereo.
 Due to the re-heightened awareness of HD broadcasting on AM surrounding the October 27, 2020 FCC vote to approve voluntary all-digital broadcasting by AM stations, WDGY resumed an HD Radio signal on November 17, 2020.
-WDGY is the only AM radio station in the Minneapolis-St. Paul market that broadcasts in HD.

 On October 30, 2021, WDGY once again discontinued broadcasting in HD Radio.
-Unlike in 2017, C-QUAM AM stereo did not return.
+Unlike in 2017, AM stereo did not return.

-In February 2022, the station resumed broadcasting in AM HD.
+At the start of October of 2024, 740 WDGY began signing on early at reduced power with a pre-sunrise authorization (PSRA).
+On the evening of December 2nd, 2024, 740 WDGY began to remain on the air for an additional two hours past the traditional sunset time, at reduced power, thanks to a post-sunset authorization (PSSA).
+Since October of 2024, 740 WDGY broadcasts using HD Radio only while operating at reduced power during PSRA and PSSA times.
+Due to reduced power and skywave interference, the digital HD signal will likely only be reliable in and around the Hudson, WI area.
+During daytime hours, 740 WDGY discontinues to broadcast in HD, switching to full analog mode.

 WDGY at one time carried "The True Oldies Channel" programmed by New York City DJ Scott Shannon.
-It now programs its oldies format along with local hosts in-house.
+It currently programs its oldies format in-house and uses local hosts.